-He began his career as a news and sports reporter for 3News (now Newshub) on New Zealand's TV3 Network.
-His three years at TV3 culminated in a special six-month project working alongside New Zealand's entry in the Atlantic Rowing Race 2001.
-It involved documenting the teams, the race, and reporting from the race finish in Barbados.
+Kamahl's time at TV3 culminated in a six-month project working alongside New Zealand's entry in the Atlantic Rowing Race 2001.
+It involved documenting the teams' preparation, the progress of the race, and reporting from the race finish in Barbados.